iter-tools/iter-tools/src/methods/$leading-window/README.md

 - `filler`: `undefined`

-For every value in `source`, yields a window iterable of size `size` which starts with that value and also contains the next values from `source`.
+For every value in `source`, yields an iterable `window` of size `size` which starts with that value and also contains the next values from `source`.
+The `window` instance is the same on every iteration.
 When there are not enough additional values in `source` to fill the window, `filler` will be used in place of the missing values.

 ```js
 leadingWindow(3, [1, 2, 3, 4, 5]);